Multimodal Language and Graph Learning of Adsorption Configuration in Catalysis: Methods

-Graph-assisted pretraining synergistically combines text and graph modalities through a self-supervised framework.
-Utilizing the graph encoder EquiformerV2 in a static (frozen) state, this method is specifically designed to facilitate the transfer of insights from the graph representations to the text modality.
+Graph-assisted pretraining synergistically aligns text and graph embeddings through a self-supervised framework.
+Utilizing the graph encoder EquiformerV2 in a static (frozen) state, this method is specifically designed to transfer the insights from the graph to the text modality.

-Inspired by the methodology used in Contrastive Language-Image Pretraining (CLIP) \cite{clip}, this graph-assisted pretraining strategy incorporates both text and graph encoders.
+Inspired by the methodology used in Contrastive Language-Image Pretraining (CLIP) \cite{clip}, the graph-assisted pretraining strategy incorporates both text and graph encoders.
 The pretraining mechanism is centered around the optimization of a symmetric cross-entropy loss \cite{contrastive}.
-This optimization is mainly dependent on the similarity scores derived from pairs of text and graph embeddings.
-In this context, a contrastive loss function is used with the primary objective of forging a meaningful correlation between these text and graph embeddings.
-The overarching aim is to ensure the precise alignment of embeddings from corresponding text-graph pairs, while also effectively differentiating between those pairs that do not correspond.
+This optimization process aims to increase the similarity between embeddings from matching text-graph pairs while decreasing the similarity between those from unmatching pairs.
+By using a contrastive loss function, the primary objective is to establish a meaningful correlation between text and graph embeddings.
+The overarching goal is to precisely align embeddings from corresponding text-graph pairs while effectively differentiating between non-corresponding pairs.

 The mathematical formulation of the loss function is defined as follows:

 In this expression, \( T_i \) and \( G_i \) represent the embeddings of the i-th text and graph, respectively.
 The function \( \text{sim}(G_i, T_j) \) calculates the cosine similarity between the embeddings of the i-th graph and j-th text.
 Additionally, \( \tau \) is introduced as a temperature parameter, serving to appropriately scale the similarity scores within the model.